petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-specific-tags-and-attributes-reference.md

 ## Using Date Fragments

-Conforming date formats a locality can be a challenge in many contexts.
+Conforming date formats to a locality can be a challenge in many contexts.
 You can customize and localize date formats using date fragments by including the `data-lfr-editable-id="date-time"` and `data-lfr-editable-type="date-time"` attributes in the fragment. `data-lfr-editable-id` must be a unique ID, like this example:

 ```html
 <div data-lfr-editable-type="date-time" data-lfr-editable-id="date-time">